In this post, Stephanie Wong shares her top 10 tips that helped her score an ATAR of 99 and 96/100 for Biology.

 Matrix graduate, Stephanie Wong graduated from North Sydney Girls High School in 2014.
 She achieved an overall mark of 96 for HSC Biology and a 99.90 ATAR.
 Stephanie shares her top tips for her favourite subject, HSC Biology.

 Practising how to answer questions aids the memorisation process.
 If you find yourself short on time, practise a variety of questions that address different sections of the Biology syllabus.
-Alternatively, take the 2001 – 2009 NESA (formerly BOSTES) Online Multiple Choice Tests.
+Alternatively, take the 2010-2017 NESA online multiple-choice tests.
 These are less mentally strenuous.

 Examiners love asking questions that combine different aspects of the syllabus into one extended response question.
 This differentiates those who rote-learn, from those who have a thorough understanding of the topic and are able to establish relationships between different syllabus dot points in order to answer a question thoroughly yet succinctly.